How Do Financial Advisors Manage Stress?

 • 4 – 6 existing client planning meetings

-As a financial advisor at Consolidated Planning, you own your practice and we want to help you hold yourself accountable to your goals by following a model work week.
+Here, you own your practice and we want to help you hold yourself accountable to your goals.
+A model work week helps you do just that.

 All new advisors at Consolidated Planning are assigned a mentor.
 This mentor’s primary role is to help you keep your mental game strong.
 The ups and downs of this career will drown you if you let them.
 Talking to someone who’s walked in your shoes does wonders to reset your spirit.